-- Don’t allow yourself to worry that the same thing will happen each time.
-Be positive, tell yourself every time is a fresh start.
+- Don’t let yourself worry that the same thing will happen every time.
+Stay positive, remind yourself that each experience is a fresh start.

-- Breathe deeply and slowly as you’re approaching condom time.
-It will help keep the blood flowing around your body.
+- Take slow, deep breaths as you approach the condom moment.
+It will help keep the blood flowing throughout your body.

-- Don’t get angry and rip off the condom, throw it against the wall, and slump onto the bed in a sulk (yeah, I’ve done that).
-Stay calm, stay cool, explain to your partner that it’s something that can happen at times, and shift your focus to pleasuring them for a while to take the pressure off you.
-Put your tongue to work instead.
+- Resist the urge to get angry, tear off the condom, throw it against the wall, and sulk on the bed (yeah, I’ve been there).
+Stay calm, stay cool, explain to your partner that it’s something that can happen at times, and shift your focus to pleasuring them for a while to alleviate the pressure.
+Let your tongue do the work instead.

-- In the longer term, try to see it as a positive challenge rather than a failure or weakness.
-Life is full of challenges to face up to and overcome, and this is no exception.
+In the long run, try to view this as a positive challenge rather than a failure or weakness.
+Life presents us with various challenges to face and overcome, and this is no exception.

 4. Do some condom testing

-There are countless types of condoms, with a wide range of sizes, thickness, flavors, ribbed designs and even extras like desensitizing gel inside.
+When it comes to condoms, the options are endless.
+There’s a wide variety of sizes, thicknesses, flavors, ribbed designs, and even extras like desensitizing gel inside.

-If you know you’re sensitive to condoms, it’s a good idea to do some trial and error.
-Buy some different brands and find one which fits well, feels good, and isn’t so tight that it restricts your blood flow.
-Condoms come in different sizes, so it’s important not to get one that’s too small for you.
+If you know you’re sensitive to condoms, it’s worth embarking on a trial and error journey.
+Buy different brands and find the one that fits comfortably, feels pleasurable, and doesn’t constrict your blood flow.
+Remember, condoms come in various sizes, so it’s crucial to avoid choosing one that’s too small for you.

-And don’t just accept freebies or whatever novelty condoms happen to be in stock at the local store has in stock.
-Use the highest quality condoms you can find that work well for you.
+Don’t settle for freebies or whatever novelty condoms happen to be in stock at the local store.
+Opt for the highest quality condoms available that work well for you.

-5. Get your partner to put the condom on for you
+5. Ask your partner to put the condom on for you

-So why not ask your partner to put the condom on for you?
-It might feel sexier that way, and takes the pressure off of you to get the job done.
+So, why not consider asking your partner to take charge of putting on the condom?
+It might add a touch of sensuality and relieve you of the pressure to get the job done.

-If your partner isn’t very good at putting condoms on, they might accidentally dig their nails into your skin or take so long, your penis goes to sleep.
-If this is the case, you perhaps need to show them how to put it on well.
+If your partner struggles with putting on condoms, they might accidentally scratch your skin or take so long that your arousal dwindles.
+If that’s the case, perhaps you need to guide them on how to put it on properly.